Ibrahim Buhari

-Ibrahim Buhari (born 8 October 2001) is a Nigerian professional footballer who plays as a centre-back for the Swedish club Elfsborg.
+Ibrahim Buhari (born 8 October 2001) is a Nigerian professional footballer who plays as a centre-back for Austrian Bundesliga club Austria Wien.

 Club career

 Buhari was a starter for Plateau United in his second season with 6 goals in 38 matches, and helped them come second in the Nigeria Professional Football League.
 On 29 September 2022, he moved to the Swedish club Elfsborg on a contract until 2026.

+In July 2026, Buhari signed for Austrian Bundesliga club Austria Wien after leaving Swedish side IF Elfsborg.
+Following the move, he stated that his ambition was to win titles with the club and help the team achieve success.

 International career

 In May 2022, Buhari was called up to the senior Nigeria national team for a set of friendlies.
 In March 2023, he was called up to the Nigeria U23s for qualification matches for the 2024 Olympics.

 Playing style

 Buhari is a strong and athletic centre-back with good passing skills.
 He is an offensive weapon during set pieces, and has a good eye for the game.